Open It and Start

 Solitaire here is not just one disposable deal after another.

-- Replayable seeded sessions
+- Replayable seeded sessions and quick restart flows

-- Useful tools for longer sessions
+- Useful Smart Move, history, and session tools for longer runs

 Theorisation as a Replayable Hazard-Grid Puzzle